Today's Bible Reading: 2 Corinthians 2

 Reflecting and Thinking

-Today's text raises a second aspect of ministry and Christian living.
+Today's text brings to view a second aspect of ministry and Christian living.
 Why do we do what we do?
 What is our motivation?
-Paul makes clear that none of this is for his own benefit or profit as he serves and ministers.
+Paul makes clear that none of what he does is for his own benefit or profit as he serves and ministers.
 As Christians, our great longing is only to spread the knowledge of Jesus Christ in every place to every person.
 When others come to know Christ, victory follows by God's power.

-Since Paul in this second letter to Corinth is explaining and defending his actions as an apostle, the natural applications are about ministry.
-That does not mean that there is nothing of value for the average Christian.
+Since Paul in this second letter to Corinth is explaining and defending his actions as an apostle, many of the natural applications of the text are about ministry.
+That does not mean that there is nothing in the text of value for the average Christian.
 What principles in today's text are especially meaningful to you?
-(Consider such principles as sincerity, being sent and placed by God, sharing knowledge, the immensity of the challenge, etc.) When have you felt especially triumphant in your Christian walk?
+(Consider principles such as sincerity, being sent and placed by God, sharing knowledge, the immensity of the challenge, etc.) When have you felt especially triumphant in your Christian walk?
 When you have been aware of the victory?
 How could you bring those positive feelings to your life more often?
 What does God want you to do today?